Italians vote in election that may bring far-right to power

 Associated Press

-By noon turnout was equal to or slightly less than at the same time during Italy’s last general election in 2018.
+Four hours before polls’ closing time, turnout was running 7% lower than at the same time in 2018, which had a record-setting low turnout of 73%.
 The counting of paper ballots was expected to begin shortly after polling stations close at 11 p.m.
 (2100 GMT), with projections based on partial results coming early Monday.

-Publication of opinion polls is banned in the two weeks leading up to the election, but polls before that showed far-right leader Giorgia Meloni and her Brothers of Italy party, with its neo-fascist roots, the most popular.
-That suggested Italians were poised to vote their first far-right government into power since World War II.
-Close behind was former Premier Enrico Letta and his center-left Democratic Party.
+The publication of opinion polls is banned in the two weeks leading up to the election.
+Polls before then indicated that far-right leader Giorgia Meloni and her Brothers of Italy party, which has neo-fascist roots, was the most popular.

+If that sentiment holds, Meloni would be positioned to form the country’s first far-right-led government since the end of World War II.
+If Meloni becomes premier, she will be the first woman in Italy to hold that office.

 “Today you can help write history,” Meloni tweeted Sunday.

-Letta, for his part, tweeted a photo of himself at the ballot box.
-“Have a good vote!” he wrote.

-Meloni is part of a right-wing alliance with anti-migrant League leader Matteo Salvini and Silvio Berlusconi, the three-time premier who heads the Forza Italia party he created three decades ago.
+Meloni joined forces in an election alliance with another right-wing leader, Matteo Salvini, who heads the anti-migrant League party, as well as with Silvio Berlusconi, the three-time premier who heads the Forza Italia party he created three decades ago.
 Italy’s complex electoral law rewards campaign coalitions, meaning the Democrats are disadvantaged since they failed to secure a similarly broad alliance with left-leaning populists and centrists.

-If Meloni becomes premier, she will be the first woman in Italy to hold the office.
-But assembling a viable, ruling coalition could take weeks.

-Nearly 51 million Italians were eligible to vote.
-Pollsters, though, predicted turnout could be even lower than the record-setting low of 73% in 2018.
-They say despite Europe’s many crises, many voters feel alienated from politics, since Italy has had three coalition governments since the last election — each led by someone who hadn’t run for office.
+Nearly 51 million Italians were eligible to vote Sunday.
+Despite Europe’s many crises, many voters told pollsters that they feel alienated from politics.
+Italy has had three coalition governments since the last election — each led by someone who hadn’t run for office.

-Early voters in Rome expressed concerns about Italian politics as a whole.

-“I hope we’ll see honest people, and this is very difficult nowadays,” Adriana Gherdo said at a polling station in the city.
+“I hope we’ll see honest people, and this is very difficult nowadays,” Adriana Gherdo said at a polling station in Rome.

-In Milan, voter Alberto Veltroni said he thought the outcome was still anyone’s guess.

-“I expect that these will be difficult elections to read, to understand, with unexpected votes,” he said.

-The election in the eurozone’s third-largest economy is being closely watched in Europe, given Meloni’s criticism of “Brussels bureaucrats” and her ties to other right-wing leaders — she recently defended Hungary’s Viktor Orban after the European Commission recommended suspending billions of euros in funding to Hungary over concerns about democratic backsliding and the possible mismanagement of EU money.
+What kind of government the eurozone’s third-largest economy might be getting was being closely watched in Europe, given Meloni’s criticism of “Brussels bureaucrats” and her ties to other right-wing leaders.
+She recently defended Hungary’s Prime Minister Viktor Orban after the European Commission recommended suspending billions of euros in funding to Hungary over concerns about democratic backsliding and the possible mismanagement of EU money.

-Elections are being held six months early after Premier Mario Draghi’s pandemic unity government collapsed in late July.
-Italy’s president, Sergio Mattarella, saw no alternative but to have voters elect a new Parliament.
+The election Sunday was being held six months early after Premier Mario Draghi’s pandemic unity government collapsed in late July.

-Opinion polls found Draghi, a former European Central Bank chief, hugely popular.
+Opinion polls found that Draghi, a former European Central Bank chief, was hugely popular.
 But the three populist parties in his coalition boycotted a confidence vote tied to an energy relief measure.
-Their leaders, Salvini, Berlusconi and 5-Star Movement leader Giuseppe Conte, a former premier whose party is the largest in the outgoing Parliament, saw Meloni’s popularity growing while theirs slipped.
+Their leaders, Salvini, Berlusconi and 5-Star Movement leader Giuseppe Conte, a former premier whose party is the largest in the outgoing Parliament, saw Meloni’s popularity growing while theirs were slipping.

 She further distanced herself from Salvini and Berlusconi with unflagging support for Ukraine, including sending weapons so Kyiv could defend itself against Russia.
 Her nationalist party champions sovereignty.